Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/example-aws-configuration.md

 Adding volumes in AWS is a fairly simple process, and is well documented [on their site](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)  Be sure to check the AWS site for current pricing.
 EBS volumes are billed based on the size allotted, not used.

-Colgate's ISLE host server' fstab has the following entry:
+Colgate's ISLE host server's fstab has the following entry:

   >UUID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx  /mnt/tempstorage  xfs  defaults,nofail  0  2